JosephJames01/JosephJames01/README.md

 # Hi there, I'm Joe Harding👋

 Welcome to my GitHub!
-I'm a Financial Technology student at Univsersity of Exeter and Robotics Engineering graduate (First Class Honours) Im passionate about **Machine learning systems**, **Application Development**, **Data Analystics** and building innovative technology.
+I'm an Msc Financial Technology student at Univsersity of Exeter and Robotics Engineering graduate (First Class Honours) Im passionate about **Machine learning systems**, **Application Development**, **Data Analystics** and building innovative technology.
 Here you'll find a range of projects from modelling to a blend of hardware and software, as well as my explorations in web development and application development.
 Additionally I'm also very interested in modern software engineering practices.

 ---